Adeolagroup/class4/README.md

-# class4
-This repos for Class4 Students to manage ansible codes
+This my first repos for Class4 to manage ansible codes